Prometheus Integration

 📘 Note

-Using an external Prometheus server is not the same as Prometheus Remote Read/Write.
+Using an external Prometheus server isn't the same as Prometheus Remote Read/Write.

 The Prometheus Remote Read and Write feature uses Hydrolix to serve as the database for a Prometheus installation.
 This offers longer retention and cost savings for large volumes of data.